-This is when you place the food either above burners that are OFF or shielded from direct heat by using an optional drip pan and roasting rack or any other method of shielding the food from direct heat such as alumimium foil under a roasting rack, or a pizza stone.
-The other burners are adjusted in combinations of LOW and OFF to maintain constant lower roasting temperatures.
-This method is ideal for slow cooking thicker cuts of meat, legs of lamb, pork, shoulders of beef, whole chickens and whole fish.
+This is when you shield the food from direct heat by using an optional drip pan and roasting rack or any other method of shielding the food from direct heat such as aluminium foil under a roasting rack, or a pizza stone.
+The burner is adjusted from mostly LOW to HIGH and occasionally OFF for short periods to maintain contant lower roasting temperatues.
+This method is ideal for thicker cuts of meat, legs of lamb, pork, shoulders of beef, whole chickens and whole fish.